 The first night of the conference, the night of November 26, we have a room block at the Hilton Garden Inn Ottawa Airport.
 Conference check-in and activities will be taking place here that afternoon/evening, so we strongly encourage you to book a room at this hotel.
 The following day, we will be shuttling everyone to the Lord Elgin Hotel in Ottawa’s downtown core, where the remainder of the conference will take place.

 To book a room at the Hilton Garden Inn Ottawa Airport for November 26-27, please call 613-288-9001 and remember to mention that you are with “CASA” to be placed in our room block and to receive our discounted rate.
-To book a room at the Lord Elgin Hotel from November 27-December 1, click here.
+To book a room at the Lord Elgin Hotel from November 27-December 1, click here or call them at (613) 235-3333 and mention that you are with the CASA conference.

-*Important* Please note that the deadline to book at CASA’s discounted rate for both of these hotels is October 26, 2017.
+*Important* Please note that the deadline to book at CASA’s discounted rate for both of these hotels has been extended to Thursday, November 2, 2017.

 If these accommodation options do not suit you, you may arrange your own accommodation in Ottawa.
 However, be aware that in doing so you will be required to find transportation to and from the conference space each morning.